 (5) Looking forward

-Finally, I’d like to thank all those who contribute their time and energy to the life of St Modoc’s – which is everyone really, but let me name some particular individuals:
+Finally, the Rector would like to thank all those who contribute their time and energy to the life of St Modoc’s – which is everyone really, but let me name some particular individuals:

 · The members of the Vestry for their hard work.